hassaan4584/Swiftjective-C/_posts/2018-12-11-optimizing-images.md

 }
 ```

 Display wise, we've got the exact same result as before.
-The source of truth will lie within `vmmap` once more (again, truncated for brevity):
+But here, we're using `CGImageSourceCreateThumbnailAtIndex()` instead of just putting the vanilla image into the image view.
+The source of truth will lie within `vmmap` once more to see if our optimizations have paid off (again, truncated for brevity):

 ```swift
 vmmap -summary baylorOptimized.memgraph